Energy transfer in $N$-component nanosystems enhanced by pulse-driven vibronic many-body entanglement: OUR MINIMAL MODEL

 where $N$ is the number of components that respond to the pulse.
-Components that remain inert on such short timescales, do not need to be included. ${\sigma}_{p,\alpha_i}^{i}$ denotes the two-level Pauli operators for excitation $\alpha_i$ on each component (e.g. dimer) $i$ with $p=x,z$.
-The vibrational modes $\{\beta\}$ may or may not be localized, and can include relative modes~\cite{22}.
-Though Eq.~\eqref{hdic} sacrifices chemical details, it allows us to explore the rich spectrum of collective vibronic dynamics.
-Under the resonant conditions considered here, an $\epsilon=\omega$ pair can be retained and entangled states generated as a result of the speed of changes in $\lambda(t)$ without needing to access the strong-coupling regime \cite{Johnson,Acevedo2014PRL} (see SM).
-Many variants of Eq.~\eqref{hdic} will give similar results due to an established universal dynamical scaling \cite{Acevedo2014PRL} and the fact that they typically generate similar types of phase diagrams and hence have similar collective states in the static $\lambda$ limit \cite{a,b,c,d}.
+We then integrate numerically this Hamiltonian system's time-dependent equation in order to obtain its time-dependent quantum mechanical solutions.
+Other degrees of freedom that remain inert on such short timescales, can be neglected in this initial study but could be included later on through perturbation theory. ${\sigma}_{p,\alpha_i}^{i}$ denotes the two-level Pauli operators for excitation $\alpha_i$ on each component $i$ with $p=x,z$.
+Here, we consider the elemental excitation energy for each nanostructure component $\alpha_i$ denoted by $\epsilon_{\alpha_i}$.
+The vibrational modes $\beta$ may or may not be localized, and can include relative modes~\cite{Vivek_22}.
+In this context, the operator $a_{\beta}^{\dagger}$ ($a_{\beta}$) is responsible for generating (eliminating) a photon within the mode $\beta$ with energy $\omega_\beta$. $\lambda_{\alpha_i,\beta}^{i}$ corresponds to an individual time-dependent pulse applied to the nanostructure component $\alpha_i$ within mode $\beta$.
+Generally, each pulse can assume a unique time-dependent form tailored for experimental control purposes.
+Though Eq.~\eqref{hdic} obviously sacrifices the chemical details of any given real-world system, it focuses attention on the key physical factors controlling the system's complex quantum evolution.
+In terms of the speculated application to LHC-II, experimental observations of LHC-II suggest that the dimers exhibit a close resonance between their two excitonic levels and one of the background vibrational modes.
+Specifically, within the Chlb$_{601}$-Chla$_{602}$ dimers, the hybridized exciton energy-level splitting stands at $\epsilon=667.7$ cm$^{-1}$, while a vibrational mode with $\omega_{\rm vib}=742.0$ cm$^{-1}$ is present~\cite{OReilly2014_5}.
+Under the resonant conditions considered here, an $\epsilon=\omega=1$ pair is retained.
+As we show in this paper, this means in principle that many-body states can now be generated that entangle the electronic and vibrational subsystems as a result of the speed of changes in $\lambda(t)$ but {\em without} having to access the strong-coupling regime~\cite{Johnson,Acevedo2014PRL}.
+Many variants of Eq.~\eqref{hdic} will show similar results due to an established universal dynamical scaling \cite{Acevedo2014PRL} and the fact that they typically generate similar types of phase diagrams and hence have similar collective states in the static $\lambda$ limit~\cite{Lee2007_a,Jarrett_b,Lee_c,Jarrett_d}.
+Full background to our numerical calculations, including the multiple checks that we performed for convergence, are given in Refs.~~\cite{Acevedo2015NJP,AcevedoPRA2015,GomezEnt2016,GomezJPB2018,Fabio_2020,Fabio_2023}.